 Acupuncture is endorsed by both the National Institutes of Health and the World Health Organization as being a safe and effective procedure.
 Millions of users around the globe report improvements in their health after receiving acupuncture.
 Acupuncture works!

-But don't get discouraged before you try acupuncture because none of this proves that acupuncture doesn't work.
 The science of how acupuncture works is constantly being discovered and evolving.
 The current understanding is that acupuncture helps the body heal by relieving pain, reducing inflammation and bringing the body closer to homeostasis.

 The sensation of the needle prick on the skin stimulates the nervous system to send signals to the brain.
 This in turn causes the brain to release chemicals such as adenosine, endorphins, norepinephrine, and enkephalin throughout the body (1, 2).
-The needle prick also stimulates anti-inflammatory cells such as M2 macrophages to to reduce pain and swelling by releasing IL-10 (interleukin-10).
+The needle prick also stimulates anti-inflammatory cells such as M2 macrophages to reduce pain and swelling by releasing IL-10 (interleukin-10).
 IL-10 is an anti-inflammatory cytokine which functions in immune response (1).
 All of this together significantly reduces pain and inflammation.

 As a new patient, the first thing you need to do is download the New Patient Forms, fill out, sign, and bring them with you to your first appointment.
-During the appointment, Dawna will ask you a series of questions and perform diagnostic procedures and tests that will help lead to a diagnosis.
-Once this is done, Dawna will explain the nature of your condition and discuss a treatment plan with you.
+During the appointment, Dr. Ara will ask you a series of questions and perform diagnostic procedures and tests that will help lead to a diagnosis.
+Once this is done, Dr. Ara will explain the nature of your condition and discuss a treatment plan with you.
 Needles will then be inserted into specific areas of the body and left in place for approximately 30 minutes.
 While the needles are in it is best to lay still to avoid any unnecessary pain from needles shifting from the movement.
 If necessary, herbs, massage, cupping, or other modalities may be used to augment the healing process.